CS171/2016-cs171-website/project.md

 * **Basic Info.** The project title, your names, e-mail addresses, UIDs, a link to the project URL.
 * **Background and Motivation.** Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.
 * **Related Work.** Anything that inspired you, such as a paper, a web site, visualizations we discussed in class, etc.
-* **Project Objectives.** Provide the primary questions you are trying to answer with your visualization.
+* **Project Objectives and Goals.** Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.
+* **Tasks** Describe in detail which data manipulations (sort, filter,..) and visual manipulations (zoom, selection,…) you want to implement and how these support the goals.
 * **Data.** From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.
 * **Data Processing.** Do you expect to do substantial data cleanup?
 What quantities do you plan to derive from your data?
 How will data processing be implemented?
 * **Visualization Design.** How will you display your data?
 Provide some general ideas that you have for the visualization design.
 Develop **three alternative prototype designs for your visualization**.
 Create **one final design that incorporates the best of your three designs**.
 Describe your designs and justify your choices of visual encodings.
 We recommend you use the [Five Design Sheet Methodology](http://fds.design/).